Anand249/chat-client-for-browser/README.md

 # chat-client-for-browser
-Creating a chant client for browser using ExpressJS, jQuery and bootstrap
+Creating a chat client for browser using ExpressJS, jQuery and bootstrap